Skip to main content

 Attributes Used

-The function reads these attributes from each GTS:
+The function reads these attributes from each dataPoint:

 • multiplier: Multiplies each value (e.g., for unit conversion)